 Do you have a project from your students that you want to highlight?
 Do you have an idea for a display?
-If you have questions or comments, please contact Peter Johnson, Chair of the Exhibits Committee.
+If you have questions or comments, please contact Elizabeth Marcus, Chair of the Exhibits Committee.

 Please read the Exhibit/Display Policy if you are interested in using the space in the library.
 All exhibitors need to fill out the Exhibit Inventory Form.
 If you wish to challenge a display or exhibit, please read the Intellectual Freedom/Challenge Form.

 Put your creative work on display this summer during the 2nd annual Hunter Library Creativity Exhibit to be held June 9th through August 31st, 2014.
 This exhibit is open to all WCU staff and faculty.
 Drawings, paintings, photographs, songs, poetry, sculpture, jewelry, and textile arts are just a few examples of what we seek.
 So share your creativity with the WCU community and get inspired by what others create!
 All entries must be dropped off at the Hunter Library Circulation Desk the week of June 2nd through June 6th, 2014 between 8:00am and 5:00pm.
 Pick up dates: September 2nd through 5th, 2014 between 8:00am and 5:00pm.

 Deadline for submissions is Friday, June 6th, 2014.
 For additional information, please read the detailed guidelines on the submission form.
 If you are interested in participating, please turn your completed submission form in at the Hunter Library Circulation Desk.